muzsor/universe-doc/README.md

 > **The information used in the document is from the FlyFF Universe API and belong to Gala Lab Corp.**

 > [!CAUTION]
 > **This repository was created to promote the game.
 If any inconvenience is caused, please contact me as soon as possible.
-Thanks you.** 🙏
+Thank you.** 🙏

 <!-- Copyright 2024 © Gala Lab Corp.
 All Rights Reserved. -->